How to Assess the Post-operative Surgical Patient – OSCE Guide

 Table of Contents

-Assessing the post-operative surgical patient is an important skill to have during medical school and your foundation years.
+The ability to assess a post-operative surgical patient is an important skill to develop during medical school and your foundation years.
 It is commonly tested in OSCEs and almost all foundation year doctors will have at least one surgical rotation.
-Furthermore, assessing the post-operative surgical patient is also tested at postgraduate surgical interviews.
+Furthermore, assessing the post-operative surgical patient is also assessed at postgraduate surgical interviews.

 This article will provide you with: